 Scenario 2 – Ham is close to being done

-Also, feel free to bake ham uncovered during the last 10 minutes if needed.
+Also, feel free to bake pineapple glazed ham uncovered during the last 10 minutes if needed.
 Baking uncovered does speed up the process, but it will also dry out the ham a lot faster so avoid doing so for longer than 15 minutes.
 And you should only bake it uncovered at the very end.

 As a point of reference, the last time I made this, I had a 9 pound ham bone-in ham and I cooked the ham for the first hour under 325℉, then did two rounds of the 20-minute intervals.

-Serving the ham
+Serving and Slicing the ham

 Sometimes I like to throw in a few extra pineapple rings and some fresh herbs like parsley to brighten up the platter if you really want to deck it out even more!